 - Students have a basic understanding of the major paradigms in educational research; hypothetico-deductive reasoning; inductive analysis; the major components of a thesis; the major components of a research proposal; and the need to adopt conventional styles of academic writing for a thesis.

-- Typically this unit is assessed in the following ways: (1) an 8000-word paper and (2) progress report.
+- Indicative assessments in this unit are as follows: (1) an 8000-word paper and (2) progress report.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.